 Not eating foods with enough iron is sometimes the cause of iron-deficiency anaemia.
 This is uncommon in the UK, as iron is in meat, liver, green vegetables, flour, eggs and other foods.
 Some people who have a poor diet with just enough iron to get by, may slip into anaemia if other factors develop.
 For example, a barely adequate diet combined with a growth spurt in children, or with a pregnancy or with heavy periods may lead to anaemia.

 A restricted diet such as a vegan or limited vegetarian diet sometimes does not contain enough iron.

-This gut infection is the most common cause of IDA worldwide.
+This gut infection is the most common cause of iron-deficiency anaemia worldwide.
 It affects people living in (or visiting) certain tropical countries.
-The worm feeds off blood inside the gut.
+Hookworm feeds off blood inside the gut.

 What are the symptoms of iron-deficiency anaemia?

-- Common symptoms are due to the reduced amount of oxygen in the body.
+- Common symptoms are due to the reduced amount of oxygen in your body.
 These include tiredness, lethargy, feeling faint and becoming breathless easily.

-- Less common symptoms include headaches, irregular heartbeats (palpitations), altered taste, sore mouth and ringing in the ears (tinnitus).
+- Less common symptoms include headaches, irregular heartbeats (palpitations), altered taste, sore mouth and ringing in your ears (tinnitus).

 - You may look pale.

 - Other symptoms may develop, depending on the underlying cause of the anaemia (see below).

 Complications may develop if the anaemia becomes severe and is not treated.
 For example, you can develop fragile and broken nails, hair loss and heart failure.
 A lack of iron can also affect the immune system so you may become more likely to develop infections.